 Is this a mosquito?

-If answers to all the following questions are Yes then the insect is a Mosquito.
-If the answers are No, then the insect is Not a mosquito.
+If answers to ALL of the following questions are YES then the insect is a mosquito.
+If at least one answer is a NO, then the insect is NOT a mosquito.

 1. Does it have a long, needle-like mouthpart? (picture below) This part is called the proboscis that mosquitoes use to suck blood.